-You may also give Items away without a trade, to bribe other players - "I'll give you the Triple-Barreled Shotgun if you won't nelp Bob fight Great Cthulhu!
+You may also give Items away without a trade, to bribe other players - "I'll give you my Flaming Armor if you won't help Bob fight that dragon!"
 You may show your hand to others.
 Like we could stop you.

 Selling Items for Levels: At any point during your turn except during combat or Running Away, you may discard Items worth a total of at least 1,000 Gold Pieces and immediately go up one level. ("No Value" cards are the same as zero Gold Pieces.)
-If you discard (for instance) 1,100 Gold Pieces worth, you don't get change.
+If you discard (for instance)

+1,100 Gold Pieces worth, you don't get change.
 But if you can manage 2,000 worth, you can go up two levels at once, and so on.
 You may sell Items from your hand as well as those you are carrying.
 You may not sell Items to go to Level 10.

-"One-Shot" Treasures
+"ONE-SHOT" TREASURES

-A Treasure card that says "Usable once only," such as an Ichor, is often called a "one-shot" Treasure.
+A Treasure card that says "Usable once only" is often called a "one-shot" Treasure.
 Most of these are used during combat to strengthen the munchkins or the monsters, and may be played from your hand or from the table.
 Some have other effects, however, so read the card carefully!
 Discard these cards as soon as the combat is over or their effect is resolved.